manjaro/website/content/news/2023/package-manager.md

 ---
-title: "New Features In Pamac"
+title: "New Features in Pamac"
 draft: true
 date: 2023-04-20 12:00:00
 kind: article